Dalit woman gang-raped in Hathras dies in Delhi hospital | Politics

 Dalit woman gang-raped in Hathras dies in Delhi hospital

-Azad, who had earlier demanded that the Uttar Pradesh government shift the woman to the All India Institute of Medical Sciences for better treatment, held the state government “equally responsible” for her tragic death.
+Azad held the state government “equally responsible” for her tragic death.
 Hitting out at the Yogi Adityanath government in Uttar Pradesh, the Congress questioned the "silence" of Prime Minister Narendra Modi and women BJP leaders on the issue and alleged that the state has become the "crime capital" of the country.
 The party also staged protests demanding justice for the victim at Vijay Chowk.
-The party said its leaders P L Punia, Udit Raj, Amrita Dhawan and other party leaders were detained at Mandir Marg Police station for the protest.
+The party said its leaders P L Punia, Udit Raj and other leaders were detained at the Mandir Marg Police station for the protest.

 - READ MORE ON: